 I don’t like the idea of showing my face on video.
 Can I just use Skype audio or a normal phone call?

 Sometimes clients would rather not show their face during the first free intro session.
 And once in a while, a client just feels more comfortable never being on video.
 I don’t mind if we try this.
 But sometimes when we are working on correcting pronunciation difficulties, seeing how sounds are being pronounced is helpful, and helps us make faster progress.
 So I prefer for us to be able to see each other if you are okay with that.
 Skyping can feel strange at first but it quickly becomes normal.
-But if you feel strongly about it, it’s better to work with an English coach and not be on video than to not work with an English coach at all.
+But if you feel strongly about it, it’s still better to work with an English coach and not be on video than to not work with an English coach at all.

-I don’t work with clients with a normal phone call instead of Skype because it IS important for you to be able to see my face if I am correcting pronunciation, even if I can’t see yours.
+No, I don’t work with clients with a normal phone call instead of Skype because it IS important for you to be able to see my face if I am correcting pronunciation, even if I can’t see yours.

 If we work together, how do I pay you?

 You simply pay via PayPal after each session, the same day.
 As you probably know, PayPal is the most popular person-to-person online payment system.
 It’s trustworthy and easy to set up and use.
 You never need to pay me in advance.
 PayPal will let you pay me with your U.S. bank account or with a credit card.

 How do I schedule a free 20 minute Skype session?

 If you would like to schedule a free 20 minute Skype session, please email me with the contact form below.
-Please include your country and time zone, and if you don’t mind, two times you are available to Skype in the next few days.
-I will get back to you as soon as I have a chance.

 English Pronunciation and Accent Reduction Coach